Dubai Health Authority Free Practice

 What is the DHA exam format in 2026?

 The DHA (Dubai Health Authority) Prometric exam consists of 150 single-best-answer MCQs delivered via computer-based testing at Prometric centres.
-The duration is 3 hours (165–180 minutes).
+For GP candidates, the session is timed at approximately 170 minutes (≈2 hours 50 minutes) per the official DHA CBT guideline (January 2026).
 There is no negative marking.
 Questions follow a clinical scenario format covering Internal Medicine, Surgery, Pediatrics, and Obstetrics & Gynaecology.

 What is the passing score for the DHA exam?